superstarlifter/doc/docs/how_to/chart_data_points.md

+## Changing the number of data points on a chart
+If a chart that you create does not display number of data points you want, you can quickly increase or decrease the data points in the chart definition.

-## Change the number of data points on a chart
+## How to change the number of data points on a chart

 1. Click the chart's 3 line menu to open the chart definition